soons1/tp/docs/UserGuide.md

 Examples:
 * After executing a successful `undo` command, if you were to call any command that modifies the data in Elder Scrolls, such as `delete`, the `redo` command will not longer be available.
-* Let's say you've just executed a `add`, and mistakenly executed a `undo` command right after.
+* Let's say you've just executed an `add`, and mistakenly executed a `undo` command right after.
 You can then call `redo` to once again execute the `add` that was previously undone.

 --------------------------------------------------------------------------------------------------------------------